newty-coffee/test-reports-plugin/README.md

 properties documented below.

 Markdown reports are based on simple templates which compile to Java code.
-The plugin will create a new SourceSet named `test-reports`, and copy the default templates for both coverage and tests output to subdirectories of the SourceSet.
+The plugin will create a new SourceSet named `test-reports` and copy the default templates for both coverage and tests output to subdirectories of the SourceSet.
 You can modify these templates if required.
-The templates can be shared by multiple test tasks.
+The templates are shared by all test tasks.

 A single task for transpiling the templates to Java classes is created.
 This task allows you to change the package name of generated templates.